Scintigraphy: Process

-Scintillography is an imaging method of nuclear events provoked by collisions or charged current interactions among nuclear particles or ionizing radiation and atoms which result in a brief, localised pulse of electromagnetic radiation, usually in the visible light range (Cherenkov radiation).
+Scintigraphy is an imaging method of nuclear reactions provoked by collisions or charged current interactions among nuclear particles or ionizing radiation and atoms which result in a brief, localised pulse of electromagnetic radiation, usually in the visible light range (Cherenkov radiation).
 This pulse (scintillation) is usually detected and amplified by a photomultiplier or charge-coupled device elements, and its resulting electrical waveform is processed by computers to provide two- and three-dimensional images of a subject or region of interest.

 Schematic of a photomultiplier tube coupled to a scintillator.

 Cross section of a gamma camera.

-Scintillography is mainly used in scintillation cameras in experimental physics.
+Scintigraphy is mainly used in scintillation cameras in experimental physics.
 For example, huge neutrino detection underground tanks filled with tetrachloroethylene are surrounded by arrays of photo detectors in order to capture the extremely rare event of a collision between the fluid's atoms and a neutrino.

-Another extensive use of scintillography is in medical imaging techniques which use gamma ray detectors called gamma cameras.
+Another extensive use of scintigraphy is in medical imaging techniques which use gamma ray detectors called gamma cameras.
 Detectors coated with materials which scintillate when subjected to gamma rays are scanned with optical photon detectors and scintillation counters.
 The subjects are injected with special radionuclides which irradiate in the gamma range inside the region of interest, such as the heart or the brain.
-A special type of gamma camera is the SPECT (Single Photon Emission Computed Tomography).
-Another medical scintillography technique, the Positron-emission tomography (PET), which uses the scintillations provoked by electron-positron annihilation phenomena.
+A special type of gamma camera is the single-photon emission computed tomography (SPECT).
+Another medical scintigraphy technique, the positron emission tomography (PET), which uses the scintillations provoked by electron–positron annihilation phenomena.